Lindydancer/ini-mode/README.md

 ## Installation

+This package is designed to be installed as a "package".
+Once installed, it is automatically used when opening files the .ini extension.

-Place the following lines in a suitable initialization file:
+Anternatively, you can place the following lines in a suitable initialization file:

         (autoload 'ini-mode "ini-mode" nil t)
         (add-to-list 'auto-mode-alist '("\\.ini\\'" . ini-mode))